Guinotia: Reproduction

 Reproduction takes place entirely in fresh water, and breeding takes place all year round; there does not seem to be a breeding season.
 The young undergo direct development, hatching as juveniles, without passing through any larval stages.
 The females carry the eggs and protect the young who stay with their mother for a period after hatching.

 Diet

 Guinotia dentata is a mainly carnivorous (though partially herbivorous) animal which sometimes also acts as a scavenger or detritivore.
 It has been observed to eat minnows, prawns, and aquatic algae-like vegetation.

 Taxonomic history

 Guinotia dentata was first described in 1825 by Pierre André Latreille.
 The specific epithet dentata means "toothed" in Latin.
 In 1965, Gerhard Pretzmann erected the genus Guinotia (a tribute to Danièle Guinot) and made Latreille's species the type species.

+The following species were previously considered members of Guinotia: